kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 The primary actors in the Data module are _entities_, _dataset repositories_, _datasets_, dataset _readers_ and _writers_, and _metadata providers_.
 Most of
 these objects are interfaces, permitting multiple implementations, each with different functionality.
-Today, there exists an implementation of each of these components for the Hadoop FileSystem abstraction, found in the `com.cloudera.cdk.data.filesystem` package.
-While, in theory, this means any implementation of Hadoop's `FileSystem` abstract class is supported by the Data module, only the local and HDFS filesystem implementations are tested and officially supported.
-For the remainder of this guide, you can assume the implementation of the Data module interfaces being described is the Hadoop `FileSystem` implementation.
+The current release contains an implementation of each of these components for the Hadoop FileSystem abstraction (found in the `com.cloudera.cdk.data.filesystem` package), for HCatalog and Hive (found in the `com.cloudera.cdk.data.hcatalog` package), and for HBase (see the section about Dataset Repository URIs for how to access it).

+While, in theory, any implementation of Hadoop's `FileSystem` abstract class is supported by the Data module, only the local and HDFS filesystem implementations are tested and officially supported.

 If you're not already familiar with [Avro][avro] schemas, now is a good time to go read a little [more about them][avro-s].
 You need not concern yourself with